 Selective removal of HTML tags: useremovetagsFilter

-In certain more refined scenarios, you may not want to remove all HTML tags, but rather retain some specific tags, such as keeping only<strong>Labels are used to emphasize keywords while removing all other labels.
+In certain more refined scenarios, you may not want to remove all HTML tags, but rather keep some specific tags, such as only keeping<strong>Labels are used to emphasize keywords while removing all other labels.
 At this time,removetagsThe filter comes into play.

-removetagsThis allows you to specify one or more HTML tag names (separated by commas), which will precisely remove these specified tags while retaining the other unspecified tags.
+removetagsAllow you to specify one or more HTML tag names (separated by commas), it will precisely remove the specified tags while retaining other tags that are not specified.

 {# 假设articleContent内容为:<p>欢迎<b>使用</b><i>AnQiCMS</i>的<strong>强大功能</strong>。</p> #}